Dead Letter Queues: Handling Message Failures Gracefully

 - Circuit breaker is open

-Not every failure needs a DLQ.
+Not every failure belongs in a DLQ.
 Transient errors like network timeouts deserve retries.
 Permanent errors like invalid data deserve the DLQ.

 Kafka DLQ Implementation